ecotaxa/ecotaxa_py_client/docs/JobsApi.md

 Get Job File

-Return the file produced by given task.
-The task must belong to requester.
+**Return the file produced by given job.**  🔒 The job must be accessible to current user.

 ### Example